In December 2012, a Garden Grove man by the name of Sinh Vinh Ngo Nguyen (of Vietnamese descent) went to Syria.

 It alleges that Nguyen lied about various things in his passport application, such as his “name, age, his date of birth, his place of birth, his parents’ names, his parents’ place of birth, and falsely answered “no” to whetherer he had ever applied for or been issued with a US passport book”.

-In December 2013, after initially “firmly” pleading not guilty to the charges, finally pleaded guilty to them all in a plea agreement in which he admitted planning to to to Pakistan and train some 30 al-Qa’eda fighters for 5-6 weeks, who would then go on to ambush coalition forces.
+In December 2013, after initially “firmly” pleading not guilty to the charges, he finally pleaded guilty to them all in a plea agreement in which he admitted planning to to to Pakistan and train some 30 al-Qa’eda fighters for 5-6 weeks, who would then go on to ambush coalition forces.

 On June 30th 2014, Nguyen was sentenced to 13 years in prison for attempting to aid al-Qa’eda; it was very specifically mentioned that he used Facebook and other online methods in order to try to reach out to the group, which could refer to how he came into contact with the informer.